Stamped Concrete Coloring Options

 A form liner is generally attached to a form to provide texture and/or a pattern.
 They can be used to create fire pits, concrete benches, and more.
 Proline offers a variety of form liners including Ledger Stone, River Rock, and a Travertine Ashlar pattern.
 The forms are meant to work with Sonotube and 4 forms would work inside a 4’ Sonotube.

 How do I get the impressions into the concrete?

 At some point while you are stamping, the concrete is going to start to get really hard.
 You will need a tamper, often referred to as a pounder, to tamp the stamps into the concrete.
 Tampers are available in a 12” and 16” base with a 4’ handle.
 We also have a handheld 7” base tamper called the Billy Banger to save your hands from slapping the concrete in smaller corners and when imprinting accent pieces or border art.

 When will my order ship?

 Your order will generally ship out within 1 – 3 business days.
 However, during peak months (April – October) it may take longer for the order to ship out.
 Please call or email and let us know of specific time constraints.
-Many stamps are custom made upon the sale and not stocked.
+Many stamps are made to order upon the sale and not stocked.

 Do you ship your concrete stamping products outside of the U.S?